swaguespack/shiny-potato-text-editor/README.md

 To use the application from the command line (after installing dependencies):

 1. Open the root directory of the repository in your terminal.
-2. Bundle the front-end code by entering `npm run build` in the command line.
-3. Start the server by entering `npm run start` in the command line.
+2. Start the server by entering `npm run start` in the command line.
-4. Go to the port on your local host (http//:localhost:3000).
+3. Go to the port on your local host (http//:localhost:3000).
-5. Click the "Install" button.
+4. Click the "Install" button.

 To use the live application on Heroku, [click here](https://shellbys-text-editor.herokuapp.com/).